 After a few years dancing around the issue, TikTok is facing the music in statehouses and university campus networks.
 With Biden officially banning TikTok on federally-issued devices, GovTech is updating its tracker of the states that have banned TikTok use on state-issued devices.

-At the moment, TikTok has been banned on campus WiFi by the following universities:
+Back in the USA, TikTok has been banned on campus WiFi by the following universities, with Florida & Tennessee discussing it:

 - Oklahoma State University, the University of Oklahoma, the University of Central Oklahoma